Thanasislt/IDPS_Android/README.md

 # IDPS_Android
-A simple adnrodi application that is able to capture network traffic, execute light filtering and send the traffic to a centralized server
+An android application that is able to capture network traffic, execute light filtering and send the traffic to a centralized server.